If data is the lifeblood of enterprises, then poor data is the illness that costs enterprises, on average, $15 million every year.

 With the increasing volume, velocity, and variety of incoming data, relying exclusively on manual interventions to improve data quality is akin to looking for a needle in an ever-expanding haystack.
 A top-end data observability solution can leverage AI to automatically flag errors, unexpected data behaviors, and data drift.
 This narrows down the problem scope and helps data teams to effectively resolve data problems.

 With Acceldata, data teams can leverage AI to create a custom rules-based engine based on what your business operations need.
 This can help data teams automatically flag missing, incorrect, and inaccurate data records.

-Acceldata Torch can help data teams reconcile data records with their sources.
+The Acceldata Data Observability Platform help data teams reconcile data records with their sources.
 It can help data teams analyze the root cause of unexpected behavior changes by comparing application logs, query runtimes, or queue utilization statistics.
 It can also help detect structural or content changes that can result in either schema drift or data drift, and in turn, avoid broken data pipelines as well as unreliable data analysis.
 And it can automatically detect anomalies.

 Poor data quality is a recurring problem for all data-driven enterprises, irrespective of size or scale.
 But companies take one of two extreme approaches to solve their data quality problems.

 And on the other extreme, most enterprises today rely only on manual interventions.
 So they don’t use a platform that can a) automatically address data quality problems at scale, b) offer a unified view of how data gets transformed, and c) detect data drift or anomalies automatically.

 Creating your own data quality platform is sub-optimal because most companies can’t or won’t invest millions of dollars and wait for two years to reap the results.
 At the same time, not using a data quality platform that scale with your data needs can be even more disastrous.
 Because those problems will come back to bite you as unreliable data and increased data handling costs.